Property agent commission in Singapore: How much should you pay?

 3. Landed properties

-Buyers pays nothing regardless of whether using a buyers’ agent or not.
+Buyers pay nothing regardless of whether they are using a buyers’ agent or not.
 Seller’s agent splits commission with buyer’s agent.

 READ: Is the Singapore property market still a safe haven for investors?